Hyperscale Cloud Alternatives – Why Businesses Are leaving Hyperscalers for Alternative Cloud Providers

 The shift to the cloud has accelerated over the past three years as organizations respond to new business and social dynamics.
 Gartner predicts that enterprise IT spending on public cloud computing will exceed 51% by 2025.
 With such a large percentage of IT spend going to cloud it is important to explore cloud solutions beyond the big three hyper scalers who have dominated the cloud computing market for many years.
+A huge number of companies can benefit from considering alternative cloud providers that better fit their specific needs.
 Now with the simplicity, ease of use, and cost-effectiveness of alternative clouds, many companies are switching cloud service providers.
 Below we examine this shift away from hyper scalers and why companies want more options.

 Why Hyperscalers Have Been the Go-to for Cloud Services